 In 1787, Samuel Williams surveyed the boundary between Massachusetts and New York State.

 He resigned his post at Harvard in 1788 after he was accused of forgery and went to work at a church in Rutland, Vt.
-There he helped found the University of Vermont.
+There he helped found the University of Vermont, and he founded and edited the Rutland Herald.
 He died in Rutland, Vt. on Jan.
 2, 1817.